SAP/ui5-uiveri5/docs/usage/api.md

 ````

 ## Async/Await
- In ES2017 environment, the concept of control flow is supported natively with the async/await operators.
-Async/await operators have a great benefit - they make it easy to debug the async executions with the browser/node tool.
-They also have a disadvantage compared to the execution flow - the synchronization is explicit and it is a responsibility of the test developer.
-Due to this explicitness, it is not possible to combine flow manager and async/await transparently, so the app/test should explicitly synchronize on the interaction points.
+In ES2017 environment, you can decorate the test with async/await and this will make it synchronous e.g. any API calls will synchronize inherently with the execution flow as the flow promises will be awaited.
+Additional advantage is that you will be able to debug the tests with node debuggers.
+A disadvantage is that the whole test script should be decorated consistently.